scvinfo/WeddingInvite/San_Sid.md

-# 1. 💍 Blockbuster Wedding Invitation 💐
+# 1. 💍 Wedding Invitation 💐

 We’re thrilled to announce the most awaited **production deployment** of our lives!
 After rigorous compatibility testing, countless late-night debugging sessions, and a perfect match from our beloved Matrimony DB — it’s finally happening!